email linkedin

 Clean Fuel Regulations

-Registered on June 21, 2022, the Clean Fuel Regulations (CFR) require producers and importers of gasoline or diesel to reduce the carbon intensity of the gasoline and diesel they produce in and import into Canada for use in Canada.
-The Regulations establish a credit market whereby the annual carbon intensity reduction requirement could be met through three main categories of credit-creating actions:
+Registered on June 21, 2022, the Clean Fuel Regulations (CFR) require producers and importers of gasoline or diesel to reduce the carbon intensity of the fuels they produce in, and import into, Canada for use in Canada.
+The regulations establish a credit market in which the annual requirement to reduce carbon intensity can be met through three main categories of credit-creating actions:

 3. Supplying fuel or energy to advanced vehicle technology.

-The annual carbon intensity reduction requirements for gasoline and diesel will come into force on July 1, 2023, starting at 3.5 grams of carbon dioxide equivalent per unit of energy and increasing to 14 grams in 2030.
-Once fully implemented, the CFR will help cut up to 26.6 million tonnes of greenhouse gas pollution in 2030.
-In combination with the Government of Canada’s $1.5 billion Clean Fuels Fund, the CFR will create incentives for the increased domestic production of low carbon intensity fuels.
-Alongside the federal policy, Canada has provincial renewable fuel and low carbon fuel requirement regulations which prescribe specific renewable fuels volumes and carbon intensity.
+The annual carbon intensity reduction requirements for gasoline and diesel came into force on July 1, 2023, starting at 3.5 grams of CO2e per unit of energy and increasing to 14 grams in 2030.
+Once fully implemented, the CFR will help cut up to 26.6 million tonnes (Mt) of greenhouse gas (GHG) pollution in 2030.
+In combination with the Government of Canada’s $1.5 billion Clean Fuels Fund, the CFR creates incentives for the increased domestic production of low-carbon-intensity fuels.
+Along with the federal policy, Canada has provincial renewable fuel and low-carbon fuel requirement regulations that prescribe specific renewable fuels volumes and carbon intensity.

 Renewable-fuels-related Standards

-The Canadian General Standards Board (CGSB) is responsible for developing fuel and renewable fuel quality standards, via consensus by public and private sectors (see Table 1).
+The Canadian General Standards Board (CGSB) is responsible for developing fuel and renewable fuel quality standards through consensus with the public and private sectors (see Table 1).

 Greenhouse Gas Emission Regulations

-In 2021 Canada completed a mid-term evaluation of the appropriateness of its standards for model years 2022 to 2025 under the Passenger Car and Light Truck GHG Emission Regulations, concluding that the U.S. standards established in 2020 that increased by roughly 1.5% per year were not stringent enough to meet Canada’s climate goals.
-Canada is working with both the United States and the State of California to develop future LDV GHG regulations while intending to align with the most stringent LDV GHG tailpipe regulations in the United States, whether at the federal or state level.
-In March 2022, Canada published the 2030 Emissions Reduction Plan with a commitment to develop regulations to achieve 100% of new light-duty vehicles being zero-emissions vehicles (ZEVs) by 2035, with interim targets of at least 20% in 2026 and at least 60% in 2030.
-In December 2022, ECCC published proposed regulations to amend the Passenger Car and Light Truck GHG Emission Regulations to achieve those ZEV targets.
+In 2021, Canada completed a mid-term evaluation of the appropriateness of its standards for model years 2022 to 2025 under the Passenger Car and Light Truck GHG Emission Regulations.
+Further, Canada is working with both the United States and the State of California to develop future light-duty vehicle (LDV) GHG regulations that align with the most stringent LDV GHG tailpipe regulations in the United States, whether at the federal or state level.
+In March 2022, Canada published the 2030 Emissions Reduction Plan with a commitment to develop regulations to achieve 100% of new LDVs as zero-emissions vehicles (ZEVs) by 2035, with interim targets of at least 20% in 2026 and at least 60% in 2030.

-The 2030 Emissions Reduction Plan also includes a commitment to further improve the efficiency of heavy-duty vehicle standards for post-2025 by aligning with the most stringent standards in North America whether at the U.S. federal or state level.
-Furthermore, the Government of Canada also committed to develop a MHDV (Medium Heavy Duty Vehicle) ZEV regulation to require 100% MHDV sales to be ZEVs by 2040 for a subset of vehicle types based on feasibility, with interim 2030 regulated sales requirements that would vary by vehicle category based on feasibility, and explore interim targets for the mid-2020s.
+Canada’s 2030 Emissions Reduction Plan also includes a commitment to further improve the efficiency of heavy-duty vehicle standards beyond 2025 by aligning with the most stringent standards in North America, whether at the U.S. federal or state level.
+Further, the Government of Canada committed to develop a medium- and heavy-duty vehicle (MHDV) ZEV regulation requiring 100% of MHDV sales to be ZEVs by 2040 for a subset of vehicle types — with interim 2030 regulated sales requirements that would vary by vehicle category based on feasibility — and explore interim targets for the mid-2020s.

 Pan-Canadian Framework on Clean Growth and Climate Change (PCF)